What is von Willebrand disease?

 Treatments for VWD can be given when needed, including:

-- medicines to help your blood clot properly
+- medicines or injections to help the blood clot properly

 - treatments to help wounds stop bleeding

-- hormones to stimulate the production of von Willebrand factor in your blood.
+- hormones to stimulate the production of von Willebrand factor in the blood

 Some minor bleeding can be managed at home, while more serious bleeding may require expert help.

-Support for people with bleeding disorders (including VWD) and their families is available from:
+Support for people with bleeding disorders (including VWD) and their families is available from the Haemophilia Foundation Australia website.

 Visit healthdirect's genetic disorders guide to learn more about genes, types of genetic disorders and where to go for help and more information.